MichaelCade/90DaysOfDevOps/Days/day88.md

 Check the status of the ActionSet by taking the ActionSet name and using this command `kubectl --namespace kanister describe actionset backup-qpnqv`

-Finally we can go and confirm that we now have data in our AWS S3 bucket.
+Finally, we can go and confirm that we now have data in our AWS S3 bucket.

 ![](Images/Day88_Data14.png)